(Inna Varenytsia/AP)

 UN says detained Iranian-American was allowed to leave Iran

-UNITED NATIONS (AP) — An 85-year-old Iranian-American who formerly worked for the U.N. children’s agency and was detained in Iran in 2016 has been permitted to leave the country for medical treatment abroad, the United Nations said Saturday.
+The United Nations says an 85-year-old Iranian-American who formerly worked for the U.N. children’s agency and was detained in Iran in 2016 has been permitted to leave the country for medical treatment abroad.

 Hurricane Ian wrecked a mobile home park, but spared another across the street